juanrinconp/juanrinconp/README.md

 - 🔭  This is my [data analytics portfolio][website] with some of my most recent projects.
 - 💻  This is my [youtube channel][youtube] with some of my videos teaching stata and R.
-- 📘 This is a [repository][course] i did to show the M.A. students how to use python for basic econometrics.
-- 📗 This is a [website][course2] where I made some exercises and explanations using the Stata software for the advanced econometrics course at the B.A in economics.

 ### Connect with me: